xolox/python-rotate-backups/README.rst

    "``-H``, ``--hourly=COUNT``","Set the number of hourly backups to preserve during rotation:

-   - If ``COUNT`` is an integer it gives the number of hourly backups to preserve, starting from the most recent hourly backup and counting back in time.
+   - If ``COUNT`` is a number it gives the number of hourly backups to preserve, starting from the most recent hourly backup and counting back in time.
+   - Alternatively you can provide an expression that will be evaluated to get a number (e.g. if ``COUNT`` is ""7 \* 2"" the result would be 14).
    - You can also pass ""always"" for ``COUNT``, in this case all hourly backups are preserved.
    - By default no hourly backups are preserved."